How to Clean a Solar Panel the Right Way

 On average, solar panel owners can expect to clean panels about once or twice every year.

 If you live in a climate that experiences a rainy season, we recommend waiting until after the rain season ends to schedule a panel cleaning.
 This ensures that any dirt or debris brought in from storms are thoroughly removed.

 [Related: Do Solar Panels Work on Cloudy Days?]

 How Much Does It Cost to Clean Solar Panels?

-Some solar providers charge a flat rate for their cleaning services, but most others charge per panel.
+The cost of getting your solar panel system professionally cleaned varies from system to system.
+Some solar providers charge a flat rate, but most others charge per panel.

 - How many solar panels that need to be cleaned

 - Size of the panels (commercial panels are larger than residential panels)